Sister Drum

-Sister Drum (阿姐鼓) is the second studio album by Chinese singer Dadawa (music by He Xuntian).
+Sister Drum (阿姐鼓 (Ā Jiě Gǔ)) is the second studio album by Chinese singer Dadawa (music by He Xuntian).
 The album is heavily influenced by the music of Tibet and is notable for being the first Asian CD to ship over one million copies in China.

 Dadawa and He Xuntian travelled to Tibet in 1995 where they made recordings that were later used in the album.
-The use of Tibetan folk music as the basis for some of her recordings was controversial in light of China's authoritarian rule over Tibet.
 Dadawa has said that she has no contact with politics and that she loves Tibetan folk music.
 A music video was made for the title track.